BryanWilhite/dotnet-core/dotnet-web-mvc-validation/README.md

       add ./Songhay.Todo.Tests/Songhay.Todo.Tests.csproj
 ```

-All of the blank files generated with the `touch` commands above have to be filled in by hand (I have already done this for you):
+All of the blank files generated with the `touch` commands above for `Songhay.Todo` have to be filled in by hand (I have already done this for you):

 ```console
 Songhay.Todo/